 mucus.
 Normally, the cells produce a thin, runny mucus

-that coats the surface of the lungs.
+that coats the surface of the airways.

 Foreign particles, such as dust and germs, constantly enter the

-lungs and become trapped in the mucus.
+airways and become trapped in the mucus.
 Tiny hairs called cilia on the surface

 of the breathing tubes sweep the mucus and foreign particles upward into the

 larger air passages and then up to the throat where they can be swallowed or

 There is an old proverb that states, "Life is in the breath.
 He who half breathes half lives."

 If you have allergies, asthma, or other breathing problems, this proverb may sound very familiar.
 But a greater understanding of your breathing problems, along with an accurate medical diagnosis and effective treatment, can help you regain control.
 It doesn't matter what type of breathing problem you have.
 Daily control is vital to living an active, productive life.

 Effects of cystic fibrosis on lung and respiratory function

 Cystic fibrosis causes the mucus that coats the